ahmedjk34/weather-app/README.md

 - **NextJS** for creating dynamic, responsive user interfaces.
 - **OpenWeatherAPI** for fetching real-time weather data, forecasts, and additional weather-related information.
-- **Google Places API** for providing autocomplete suggestions for city names as users type.
 - **Axios** for making API requests and handling responses.
 - **GeoNames API** to fetch the user's current location for localized weather data.
 - **Moment.js** for formatting date and time data.